dustinpfister/blog_posts/_posts/mongodb-working-with-models-in-mongoose.md

 layout: post
 categories: mongodb
 id: 220
-updated: 2018-07-05 16:58:27
+updated: 2018-07-05 19:17:07
-version: 1.5
+version: 1.6
 ---

 In this post I will be giving a quick overview of working with models in [mongoose.js](http://mongoosejs.com/docs/models.html).
-If you are not aware mongoose.js is a javaScript library to help make it easier to work with [mongodb](https://www.mongodb.com/), a popular javaScript friendly databse solution that is used in node.js powered full stack apps.
+If you are not aware mongoose.js is a javaScript library to help make it easier to work with [mongodb](https://www.mongodb.com/), a popular javaScript friendly database solution that is used in node.js powered full stack apps.

 <!-- more -->